robertdimarco/puzzles/stripe-ctf-2/level00-code/README.md

 ### Running

-- Install node and npm (see http://nodejs.org/)
+- Install node and npm (see [http://nodejs.org/](http://nodejs.org/))
-- Run 'npm install' from this directory to install dependencies
+- Run `npm install` from this directory to install dependencies
-- Run 'node level00.js' to start the server on port 3000
+- Run `node level00.js` to start the server on port 3000
-- Go to localhost:3000 in your browser
+- Go to `localhost:3000` in your browser

 ### Solution